katiemorrisfx/KMFX-scripts/docs/kmfx_keyframeVisibility.md

 ## KMFX_keyframeVisibility Documentation

 This script allows you to change the visibility of a keyframe on a roto shape using a hotkey shortcut.
+This is for Silhouette versions v2022.5 and upwards.

 Steps:
 1. Select the roto shape and use the hotkey to disable or enable opacity, you do not have to be on a shape